GadgetSeed/gadgetseed/README.md

    Continuing.
    ```

-   GadgetSeed starts and prints the following display in the serial terminal:
+   GadgetSeed will start and the following display will be output to the serial terminal.

    ```
    GadgetSeed Ver.
 0.9.9